mars0i/imprecise-evolution/README.md

 ### src/bin

+Once you have installed OCaml 4.06.1 and the necessary libraries (a big job), you should be able to build executable files for the following by entering `make` in the root directory of the repo.
+The exe files should show up in _build/default/src/bin.

 #### wrightfisherPDFs.ml: program to generate Wright-Fisher model PDF files.
-Note that you're not restricted to imprecise-probability models.
-You can use this program to create plots for standard, precise-probability Wright-Fisher diploid models.
+(Note that you're not restricted to imprecise-probability models.
+You can use this program to create plots for standard, precise-probability Wright-Fisher diploid models.)

 #### setchainPDFs.ml: program to generate set-chain PDF files.

 #### setchaintest.ml: miscellaneous tests for setchains.ml

 ### doc